 How policy lags become harder to read in mixed environments

 Lag interpretation becomes more difficult when policy effects overlap with other forces.
-A demand shock, supply disruption, or conflicting policy mix can compress or distort the timing that markets appear to see.
+A demand shock, supply disruption, or conflicting policy settings can compress or distort the timing that markets appear to see.
 In those periods, prices may react quickly to new information while the slower effects of earlier policy decisions are still working through the system.

 That is why policy lags are best understood as an interpretive constraint rather than a fixed calendar.
 They remind observers that market pricing, policy transmission, and reported macro outcomes move on different clocks.
 When those clocks are out of sync, apparent contradictions between markets and the economy are often a feature of timing rather than proof that policy has not mattered.